O, the Mystery of God's Dwelling

 Jubilee Hall Celebration

 We're celebrating the end of our Jubilee Renovation Project!
+Last Sunday's offering put us over the top to fully fund our expenses, so it's time to celebrate.
 On December 8 during the fellowship break between worship and Christian education, we invite you to bring finger food snacks to mark the successful completion of our Jubilee renovations.
 Gluten-free and dairy-free snacks will be provided, along with drinks.

 Animate: Faith Sunday School Class

-Come ponder, reflect on, and discuss topics of faith in the Animate:Faith
+Would you like to ponder, reflect on, and discuss topics of faith such as God, Religion, Jesus, Salvation, the cross, the Bible and the Church?
+Come to Animate:Faith

-class.
+and hear some leading voices of the Christian faith--Brian McLaren, Shane Hipps, Nadia Bolz-Weber and others--talk about these central aspects of Christianity.
+Marilyn Rudy-Froese will facilitate this class.
 Each week we will watch a DVD portion with one of these leading voices, spend time in personal reflection and journaling (the journal will be provided: a donation of $15 is suggested), and engage in conversation.
-Marilyn Rudy-Froese will facilitate this class.
-This week, Lillian Daniel explores the topic of Religion: Spirituality is not Enough.
 Learn more and hear excerpts

 Head on over to our Facebook page